martagrenno/SC_exam_HiGGS_MachineLearning/README.md

 ![alt text](Results/MLP_28ft_loss.png)
 *Validation loos per epoch for `MLP_28ft`*

-As we expected, the metrics are comparable with the results that we obtained with the first two models despite the reduced dimensions in terms of depth and number of neurons.
-We also emphasize that a single training epoch was approximately six times faster than that of the four-layer model `MLP_21ft_4l`, demonstrating a significant improvement in computational efficiency.
+As we expected, the metrics are comparable with the results that we obtained with the first two models despite the reduced dimensions.
+We also emphasize that a single training epoch was approximately six times faster than that of the 4-layer model `MLP_21ft_4l`, demonstrating a significant improvement in computational efficiency.

-#### CNN on the lo-level features
+#### CNN on the low-level features

 As a final experiment, we tested how a CNN on this binary classification task.
 CNNs are particularly effective at recognizing local patterns, which is why they are widely used for image recognition and time-series analysis.
 Although the HIGGS dataset is tabular, we decided to test whether a CNN could capture local interactions among the features.
 By treating the input features as a one-dimensional sequence, 1D convolutional layers can detect interactions between nearby features.
 So we built the model [`CNN_21ft`](#cnn_21ft), consisting of two convolution layers followed by a two-layers MLP, which combines the relations learned by the convolutional layers to produce the final predictions.

-The metrics on the validation set are reported in the table below, and the loos per epoch in the graph below:
+The metrics on the validation set are reported in the table below, and the loss per epoch in the graph below:

 | Metric | `CNN_21ft`|
 | -------| ------------- |